Kinematic body 2D node.

 Vector2(0, 0), everything is considered a wall.
 This is useful for topdown games.

-slope_stop_min_velocity, the body will stop completely.
-This prevents the body from sliding down slopes when you include gravity in
+true, body will not slide on slopes when you include gravity in

 If the body collides, it will change direction a maximum of